duckietown/mooc-exercises/collision/README.md

 There are some hints to get started there.
 Modify the file and check its performance with the `evaluate` command above.

-For information on the [Data Structures](#data-structures) used or the [CollisionChecker protocol](#collisionchecker-protocol), see the corresponding sections below.
+For information on the [data structures](#data-structures) used or the [CollisionChecker protocol](#collisionchecker-protocol), see the corresponding sections below.
 For some [tips for implementing the collision checker](#tips-for-implementing-the-collision-checker), go to the corresponding section below.

 Once you are satisfied with the program, [submit](#submitting) to the challenge with the section below.